 This is a VIP general investing account with provides lower fees (0.5% management fee and an average 0.2% fund fee) when you deposit more than £100,000 across your Wealthsimple accounts.

 This is another VIP investing account which requires you to invest £500,000 and provides a dedicated team of expert human advisors to help optimise your wealth.

 A big part of what makes Wealthsimple different from other robo-advisors is that you also get access to human financial planners.
-You can schedule an appointment at any time to discuss your investing goals and craft a custom plan that’s right for you.
-Since Wealthfront has both tax-privileged and individual investing accounts, you can divide up your money to meet several different investing goals simultaneously.
+You can schedule an appointment at any time to discuss your investment goals and craft a custom plan that’s right for you.
+Since Wealthfront has both tax-privileged and individual investment accounts, you can divide up your money to meet several different investing goals simultaneously.